Turner’s Pit Barbeque

 0/10 Ranking: 8.5/10

 Description: Sadly, this was the best thing I had on the menu.
-The cornbread was moist with a really good flavor, but it was also slightly undercooked, leading to the interior being a little dense, but it was great beyond that.
-Only thing I can say I would order again
+The cornbread was moist with a really good flavor, but it was also slightly undercooked, leading to the interior being a little dense, although it was great beyond that.
+The only thing I can say I would order again

 Interior & Menu Photos: